 Since 1996, Mr Pictet has been a Founding Partner and Vice Chairman of de Pury Pictet Turrettini & Cie SA.
-He also serves as Chairman of Sécheron SA.
+He also serves as a board member of Sécheron SA and as Chairman of the Fondation Hardt.

-14. Maria Ramos Non-executive Director South African, born 1959
+13. Maria Ramos Non-executive Director South African, born 1959

-Ms Ramos was appointed to the Board as a Non-executive Director in 2011 and is a member of the Compensation and Nominations Committees.
+Ms Ramos was appointed to the Board as a Non-executive Director in 2011 and is a member of the Compensation Committee, and was a member of the Nominations Committee until April 2022.